+If you’ve been wondering what are some Australian traditions then this is the post for you!
 There are loads of Australian traditions that we’ve embraced since moving to Australia.
-Some of these Aussie traditions are big, some are small but they all form an important part of the Australian culture!
+Some of these Aussie traditions are big, some are tiny and silly but they all form an important part of the Australian culture!

 Here are a few of my favourite traditions in Australia, in no particular order!

 A Bunnings sausage sizzle has to be the most iconic of all the Australian traditions!
 It’s something so simple, yet it really is a great intro to the Australian culture.
 A sausage sizzle is a sausage in bread, with or without onions.
 Red sauce is optional!
 They sell them outside every Bunnings store and no visit to the DIY chain is possible without one (according to my kids – and our dog!).

 I don’t think traditions for Australia get much more Aussie than this one.
 Bunnings itself is a national institution, but the Bunnings sausage sizzle is a national favourite.

 Yes, it’s another Bunnings one!
 (This isn’t a sponsored post, I promise!)

 A Bunnings umblrella isn’t a tradition as such but more like a way of life in Australia – I couldn’t mention Bunnings without recongising that 99% of the population owns at least one large Bunnings umbrella which we all pull out when it rains.
 We actually own FOUR of them in our household – you can never have too many!
 It sometimes feels like Bunnings sponsors storm season here.
 A Bunnings umbrella is a great price and they last for ages, and they’re BIG so can handle all of the rain we get here.

 Do yourself a favour and pop into Bunnings when you arrive to buy a couple as you will need them, and they make you feel part of the community when you see that everybody has them up on the school run on rainy days (they’re one of the ultimate family traditions in Australia!)